trust-rust/rust-ownership/TUTORIAL.md

 Lines 3-7 are the "more information" block of the error.
 This block is intended to help guide you to the solution.

 On line 5, we can see a message regarding line 4.
 Again, a move is referenced in regards to the type 'String'.
 But what is the 'Copy' trait?
-We will get to that after we discuss borrow.
+Copy is beyond the scope of this post, but can be found in Chapter 4 of the Rust book.

 On line 7, we can see that x was moved via the code on line 6.